azlibdar/react-customs/CONTRIBUTING.md

 #### Process

-- Use the `patch` branch for non-breaking bug fixes.
+- Create the `patch` branch for non-breaking bug fixes.
 - If documentation needs to be altered, please do so.
 - For versioning:
   - Use `npm version patch`, or